 Because the routes shared in conforming applications do not have the full set of metadata and external structures of an S-100 exchange set, the signature of the message required in TODO must accompany the message in other means.
 In normal direct communication between consumer and service this is normally handled by communication headers and may be provided by the protocol.
 The service design must specify how the signature is transmitted.

 Message markers

-TODO explain message markers

 Message markers are denoted in S-212 by the attribute subject and may contain the following values:

 Question

 Information